pvandervelde/cratebot_controller_test_nodes/README.md

 ## Usage

-In general the `tblaze_description` package will not directly be launched.
+In general the `zinger_description` package will not directly be launched.
 It is designed to be referenced by other SCUTTLE ROS packages.